Stonewall Inn: Buildings

 The first Stonewall Inn occupied a pair of repurposed horse stables at 51 and 53 Christopher Street, on the northern side of the street.
 The modern-day bar occupies only the structure at 53 Christopher Street.
 The neighboring building to the east, at 51 Christopher Street, opened in 2024 as the Stonewall National Monument's visitor center.
-Because the structures were developed separately, the roof of number 51 is slightly higher than that of number 53, and there is a party wall separating both buildings.
+Because the structures were developed separately, the roof of number 51 is slightly higher than that of number 53, and there is a party wall separating the buildings.
 The two buildings share a land lot with five other structures; as of 2022, these seven structures contained numerous storefronts and a combined 23 apartments.

 Despite the bar's significance to the LGBTQ community, David W. Dunlap of The New York Times wrote: "An architectural monument, Stonewall is not".
 Ginia Bellafante wrote for the same newspaper in 2015 that the buildings were architecturally undistinguished but received an "A for meaning".

 Surroundings

 Directly south of the two structures is Christopher Park, a 0.19 acre pocket park between Christopher, West 4th, and Grove streets.
 In tribute to the riots, the park has contained the Gay Liberation statue by George Segal since 1992.
 It also displayed a sculpture named A Love Letter to Marsha (a temporary tribute to the transgender activist Marsha P. Johnson, who was present during the riots) during 2021.
-The New York City Subway's is next to the park.
+The New York City Subway's Christopher Street–Stonewall station is next to the park.
 The station's artwork includes a triptych that depicts the riots, and the station itself was renamed after Stonewall National Monument in 2024.

 A crosswalk at Christopher Street and Seventh Avenue South to the west, the closest intersection to the Stonewall Inn, has been painted in the colors of the LGBTQ rainbow flag since 2017.
 To the east, Christopher Street intersects Grove Street, Waverly Place (twice), (Note: Due to the irregular street grid, Waverly Place splits into two legs just south of Christopher Street.
 One leg continues northwest to the intersection of Christopher and Grove streets at an acute angle, while another travels north-northwest and intersects Christopher Street at a right angle.) and Gay Street.
 Parts of these roads are protected on the National Register of Historic Places along with the bar itself.